-Sasha Shulzhenko is a senior associate in the Banking & Finance practice of the New York office of the Firm.
+Sasha Shulzhenko is counsel in the Banking & Finance practice of the New York office of the Firm.
 His practice focuses on financing transactions of all types, including acquisition financing and working capital financing, first and second lien credit facilities, cash flow and asset-based financing, as well as out-of-court and in-court debt restructuring transactions (including debtor-in-possession financing).
 During his time at Weil, Mr. Shulzhenko has played a significant role on teams advising leading financial institutions, including Citigroup, Goldman Sachs and Barclays, in various debt financing transactions as well as certain private equity sponsors in leverage buyout transactions and steering committees in restructuring transactions.

 Mr. Shulzhenko has played a significant role on Weil teams advising:

 - Genstar Capital in $215 million first and second lien senior secured facilities to finance its acquisition of Infinite RF Holdings, Inc.